AØKK08375U Seminar: Monte Carlo methods in econometrics and finance (F)

 - The results of an academic paper is challenged by replicating central results with a new twist, eg. Size/power of a proposed test using different data generating processes

-- Examining an interesting problem which can be examined via simulation, eg. The impact of discreet hedging in the Black-Scholes setup
+- Examining an interesting problem which can be examined via simulation, eg. The impact of discreet hedging in the Black-Scholes model

 - Review of a simulation problem and implementation of various solutions, fx.
-Far out of the money options and importance sampling
+Far out of the money options and importance sampling, sensitivity estimation etc.

-- Discuss methods variance reduction, covering the theory and implementing them in a program eg. Control variates, importance sampling, conditional Monte Carlo etc.
+- Discuss methods of variance reduction, covering the theory and implementing them in a program eg. A horse race of control variates, importance sampling, conditional Monte Carlo etc

 - Thor Pajhede (2017), "Backtesting Value-at-Risk: A Generalized Markov Framework", Journal of Forecasting